 - Inability to participate in activities you loved before

 - Loss of companionship (if a loved one lost their life in the car accident)

 Calculating Pain and Suffering for a Settlement

 Your lawyer will help you gather evidence to prove pain and suffering damages.
 They will also calculate how much money you should receive.
-Sometimes, that involves figuring out how much you should get per day (a “per diem”) and for how long based on your recovery.
+Sometimes, that involves figuring out how much you should get per day (“per diem”) and for how long based on your recovery.

 For example, if your doctors think it will take you six months to completely recover, your car accident lawyer might request $150 per day.
 Multiplying that by the days in six months would total $27,600 for pain and suffering damages.

 Another method is to take your special damages like medical bills and lost wages and multiply them by a number between one and five based on the seriousness of your injuries.
 If you had $2,000 in medical costs and your lawyer has determined your injury severity was a three, that would come out to $6,000.

 to find a John Foy office near you

 The severity of your injuries (including pain and suffering) and how much work time you missed are not the only things that matter or determine how much money you can receive in your settlement.
 It also matters whether or not:

 - You sought medical attention right after your accident (or waited a few months)